smokey5787/Graphite-dark-city-eos/README.md

 +New Backgound
 +New Logo

-To Install Download and copy to home/.local/share/plasma/look-and-feel/
+To Install Download, extract and copy to home/.local/share/plasma/look-and-feel/